shravanv90/sbagpt/README.md

 # Sinequa AI Assistant

 Sinequa AI Assistant is a chatbot application capable of answering your questions about Sinequa SBA.
+This is just to help sinequa and SBA developers find quick solutions and answers.
 It uses the latest language models from OpenAI and presents a user-friendly interface thanks to Streamlit.

-## NOTE: This is a simple example of a LLM implementation QnA chatbot using Open AI models.
-As you know LLM models also tend to halucinate and provide incorrect answers.
+### NOTE: This is a simple example of a LLM implementation QnA chatbot using Open AI models.
+As you know LLM models also tend to hallucinate and provide incorrect answers.
 Basic knowledge of sinequa and SBA is still needed to perform tasks.
 But this can be a quick helper.
 Please use it at your own descretion.

 ![Sinequa AI Assistant](assets/Screenshot.png)